Corporate Governance Mission

 The Board of Directors has implemented a Corporate Governance Code, which was developed in line with the standards issued by the central bank of Lebanon and the supervisory regime as well as the international best practices.
 This framework promotes fair relationship between the Bank’s Management, its Board of Directors, its Shareholders and other Stakeholders.

-MEAB’s corporate governance is designed to enhance the performance of the bank.
-By establishing and maintaining a corporate culture that motivates directors and managers to maximize MEAB’s operational efficiency, MEAB is able to ensure a strong return on investment and long-term growth while ensuring the bank’s compliance to the required laws.
+MEAB bank’s corporate governance is designed to enhance the performance of the bank.
+By establishing and maintaining a corporate culture that motivates directors and managers to maximize MEAB bank’s operational efficiency, MEAB bank is able to ensure a strong return on investment and long-term growth while ensuring the bank’s compliance to the required laws.

 The governance framework is based on strong and transparent principles necessary to create confidence and credibility of the bank.
 Part of this transparency includes providing the mechanisms to monitor the behavior of directors and managers through corporate accountability that in turn safeguards the investor’s interest.